hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

+## provision 4 (experimental) - isomorphic ordering #[#here.C.4]

+  - it is an essential requirement of pluralton groups that we represent faithfully the order of their items. how we proscribe this here is experimental, but the end is not. so:

+  - the sections that represent these items do not have to occur contiguously in the document, however,

+  - the order in which these sections occur with respect to each other corresponds to the order of the items in the pluralton group.

+an alternative being considered is to represent an offset (or ordinal) as an integer somewhere in the representation. advantages to this approach:

+  - when items are re-ordered, this will be less "taxing" on the document from the perspective of a VCS (i.e. the change to the document will require less information to represent).

+  - re-orderings would be easier to implement, probably.

+however we opt against it for now for these reasons:

+  - it "feels" more intuitive to exploit the in-document ordering: documents (as well as memory storage in computing generally) have an inherent one-dimensionality which isomorphs with order in an obvious way, and not to exploit this would seem to be contrary to the principle of least surprise (which is to say, we want to do it the way we want to do it because it's probably what is expected).

+  - to put the ordinal (offset) in the sub-section name would feel like a hack

+  - to "take up" an assignment for such a purpose would cut into a cordoned-off namespace for business attribute names.

+  - to have such an assignment attribute start with an underscore in the avoidance of above (think couchdb) feels like a hack and looks like an eyesore.

 ## critical theory for approaching the algorithm: comparison :[#here.D]

 for our purposes, the similarity that one "entity/section" can have to